 - Don’t forget to turn around and do both sides.

 The torso backswing mimics the actual golf backswing.

 Don’t overextend your turn.
-Once you feel your lower body move, stop the rotation and hold the position. it doesn’t matter how far you turn, even a little is good.
+Once you feel your lower body move, stop the rotation and hold the position.
+It doesn’t matter how far you turn, even a little is okay.
 Your rotation will increase with practice.